iamAJR/Spell-Checker/README.md

 # Spell Checker

-## Description

-Welcome to The Spell Checker Application!
-This is a comprehensive tool designed to help users check the spelling of words and texts.
+The Spell Checker Applicationis a comprehensive tool designed to help users check the spelling of words and texts.
 It provides suggestions for words, fetches definitions and synonyms, and includes a text-to-speech feature for pronunciation.
 The application supports both single-word and multi-line text input.
 It is built using Python and features a user-friendly GUI created with tkinter.
 ### Features

 - Spell checking for single and multiple lines of text
 - Suggestions for reqiured words
 - Definitions and synonyms for selected words
-- Text-to-speech functionalit
+- Text-to-speech functionality
 - word count
 - Add to dictionary function
 -  A user-friendly and visually appealing interface built with tkinter